Artlands/artlands.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Computer Science at Texas Tech University.
-My advisor is [Dr. Yong Chen](https://www.myweb.ttu.edu/yonchen/) in [Data-Intensive Scalable Computing Laboratory (DISCL)](https://discl.cs.ttu.edu/doku.php?id=home).
-My current research interests are high-performance computing, computer architecture, parallel and distributed computing.
-When I'm not sitting at my computer coding, you can find me reading, playing video games, watching comedy, playing sports or hiking.
+Jie Li is a Ph.D. candidate in Computer Science at Texas Tech University, where he is a member of the [Data-Intensive Scalable Computing Laboratory (DISCL)](https://discl.cs.ttu.edu/doku.php?id=home) under the guidance of [Dr. Yong Chen](https://www.myweb.ttu.edu/yonchen/).
+Jie's research interests lie in the areas of High-Performance Computing, Computer Architecture, and Parallel and Distributed Computing.

+Jie completed his Master of Science degree in Computer Science from Texas Tech University in 2019.
+Prior to that, he earned a bachelor's degree in architecture, which has given him a unique perspective on computing systems.

+Besides his passion for coding and experimenting with electronic devices, Jie enjoys spending his free time reading, playing video games, watching comedy shows, playing sports, and hiking through nature's breathtaking landscapes.
+His diverse interests in different areas make him a well-rounded individual.